Solutions To Pharmacy Scheduling Challenges

 How to Schedule More than One Location

 To keep all locations organized, you will need to set standard practices for scheduling that all locations must follow.
 This will include time-off requests, overtime approvals, and swapping shifts.
 Keeping the rules consistent will ensure everyone is on the same page and will prevent avoidable scheduling errors regardless of work location.
+Consider that clinical staff scheduling software can offer you features that will assist you when you create your pharmacist work schedules.

 Utilizing Workforce Management Software Can Be A Huge Help In Balancing Schedules At Multiple Locations.